-In her art practice, Sunniva McAlinden, has questioned patriarchal modernist dogma, addressed approaches to the grid, redressed minimalist aesthetics, painted the fold, constructed follies, and tackled the function of ornament.
-With an emphasis on the articulation of colour as substance, symbol and sensation she continues to explore the material and perceptual possibilities of abstract painting.
+In her art practice, Sunniva McAlinden, has addressed the formal and the formless, investigated modernist dogma, examined the grid, redressed minimalist aesthetics, painted the fold, constructed follies, and tackled the function of ornament.
+With emphasis on the articulation of colour as substance, symbol and sensation she continues to explore the material and perceptual possibilities of painting.